 What Katie Did‘s Luna Extreme corset (an updated version of their “Baby Corset”) boasts a hip spring of 8.5 inches and they stock their corsets in sizes 18″ up to 34″ (may fit natural waists up to ~40″).

 Brands without available pictures

 - Skeletons in the Closet Clothing and Corsetry has a silk waspie for 95 GBP (approx $130 USD)

 If you can stretch your budget a bit more…

 *Please note that I have not personally tried every corset brand in this list, nor do I necessarily endorse every company in these guided galleries.
 This is for informational purposes only; please email any of the above makers to learn more about their cinchers and waspies.
-Tiddly links are Etsy affiliate links, which help the galleries remain free for everyone.
+Etsy affiliate links help the galleries remain free for everyone.